hughiemak/hughiemak.github.io/index.markdown

 Previously, I have completed my bachelor's degree in Computer Science at the Chinese University of Hong Kong.
 I published a paper on Chinese-to-Cantonese neural machine translation and worked as a research intern on applying RL techniques to decode error correction codes at UCSD.
 During my master's studies, I published a paper on Federated Reinforcement Learning and I did my thesis on RL robotics at Flink Robotics.

-In my free time, I enjoy racket sports (particularly squash and padel), chess games, and cooking.
+In my free time, I enjoy playing racket sports (particularly squash and padel), chess games, and cooking.